NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 Next, to deploy the contract we will use a Hardhat script.

-Inside `scripts/` you will find a file with the following code:
+Inside the `scripts/` folder you will find a file with the following code:

 ::::tabsgroup{options="TypeScript,JavaScript"}